Pmmoks/Forum-app/README.md

-# react-boilerplate - Boilerplate for "SurviveJS - React"
+# Forum App with react-boilerplate (as base) - Boilerplate for "SurviveJS - React"

 See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.